jornare/CXBird/README.md

 - Connect to our wifi "Computas"
 - Open a web browser on http://192.168.0.2
 - Type your handle, click &gt; and Play
-- Higscore of the day wins a quad core UDOO! tiny pc & dev-board http://udoo.org
+- There are prices to win, see the poster for details

 ## Install